rmsk2/6502profiler/README.md

 `Model` can be `6502` or `65C02`.
 At the moment `MemSpec` can be `Linear16K`, `Linear32K`, `Linear48K`, `Linear64K`,
 `XSixteen512K` or `XSixteen2048K`.
-The linear memory specifications denote a contiguous chunk of memory starting at address 0 with a length of 16, 32 or 64 kilobytes.
+The linear memory specifications denote a contiguous chunk of memory starting at address 0 with a length of 16, 32, 48 or 64 kilobytes.
 The `XSixteen` memory specifications configure the emulator to use the memory model of the Commander X16 with either 512K oder 2048K of banked RAM.

-`IoMask` and `IoAddrConfig` can be used to configure special I/O adresses that allow to exfiltrate data from the emulator by means of writing to a special I/O address.
+`IoMask` and `IoAddrConfig` can be used to configure special I/O adresses that allow to exfiltrate data from the emulator by means of writing to a special virtual I/O address.

 The value in `IoMask` spcifies the hi byte of all such special addresses and each entry in `IoAddrConfig` specifies the corresponding lo byte of one special address as well as a name of a file to which bytes are written each time data is stored